Nov 21, 2024

 by Nadia El-Yaouti | May 24, 2022

-Liberty University campus Photo Source: Adobe Stock Image
+Signage for Liberty University located at the campus entrance.
+Photo Source: Adobe Stock Image

 Virginia’s Christian private college, Liberty University, has reached a settlement in a federal lawsuit filed in New York by 12 women who alleged the university had a pattern of mishandling sexual assault and sexual harassment cases.
 The women accuse the campus of fostering an unsafe environment as a result of mishandling such complaints.